dxau/Test-Base-Codeceptjs/README.md

 |---|
     | pages     # Stores all the Page objects
     |---| home      # This is a page object
-        |---| _home.js      # Page object for the page.
+        |---| _Page.js      # Page object for the page.
 It imports the page fragaments for the page.
-Naming convetion '_<PAGE NAME>'
+Naming convetion '_Page.js'
             | Coursel.js    # Page fragement for the page
         |
         | _common # Stores all common Page Fragements